-In addition to regular synoptic shipboard surveys of the south Florida coastal ocean, a moored instrument array has been a continuous component of the AOML SFP since its implementation in the mid 1990's.
+In addition to synoptic shipboard surveys of the south Florida coastal ocean, a moored instrument array was a continuous component of the AOML SFP since its implementation in the mid 1990's through 2012.
 This array has provided oceanographic time-series data from sites across the region.
 Over the years, the number of AOML SFP moorings has expanded and contracted based on annual funding levels.
 Measurements have primarily included temperature, salinity, and ocean currents.
 However, some sites have been equipped with chlorophyll fluorometers, transmissometers, dissolved oxygen sensors, pressure gauges, and other specialized instrumentation in support of SFP component projects such as the Florida Bay Inner Basins Study or real-time mooring efforts.
-Over time, the AOML SFP moored array has included the following sites:
+Some of the more recent (2012) AOML SFP mooring sites have included:

 - Looe Key, 24°32.6'N 081°24.1'W (water temperature, salinity, currents)